 • Notice of Denial of Medical Coverage (Integrated Denial Notice): Medicare Advantage plans and Medicaid issue these notices if they will not cover any part of a service.

-When a notice is sent out, it includes information about the appeals process.
+When Medicare sends out a notice, it includes information about the appeals process.
 However, the various Medicare parts have different methods for starting an appeal, as follows:

 Decision notification limits

-• Original Medicare (parts A and B): Medicare will provide a decision within 60 days of receipt of the appeal.
+Medicare will generally provide a decision within 60 days of receiving the appeal.

 The Medicare appeals process has five levels.
 If someone disagrees with a decision at any level, the appeal moves to the next level of review.